Find Nursing Colleges

 100% Women

 Vanderbilt University comes in at #4 on our list of the most popular colleges offering master's degrees in maternal/child health and neonatal nursing.
-The average in-state tuition for full-time undergraduates is $54,840 per year, while in-state graduate students, on average, pay $51,600 per year.
-The maternal/child health and neonatal nursing program at Vanderbilt University awarded 15 master's degrees during the 2020-2021 school year.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+The average in-state tuition for full-time undergraduates is $61,618 per year, while in-state graduate students, on average, pay $54,744 per year.
+During the most recent year for which we have data, 15 people received their master's degree in maternal/child health and neonatal nursing from Vanderbilt.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 14 Yearly Graduations